ionic-team/ionic-docs/docs/api/content.md

 ## Fullscreen Content

 By default, content fills the space between a [header](./header) and [footer](./footer) but does not go behind them.
-In certain cases, it may be desired to have the content scroll behind the header and footer, such as when the `translucent` property is set on either of them.
+In certain cases, it may be desired to have the content scroll behind the header and footer, such as when the `translucent` property is set on either of them, or `opacity` is set on the toolbar.
 This can be achieved by setting the `fullscreen` property on the content to `true`.

 import Fullscreen from '@site/static/usage/content/fullscreen/index.md';